-Re-Evaluating Ethereum Price Predictions for 2018
+Re-Evaluating Ethereum Price Forecast for 2018

 Another day, another record-breaking high for Ethereum.
 Investors are refusing to give up their optimism on the Ethereum blockchain, even as they slash more than 10% from Bitcoin’s market capitalization.
 What does this mean?
 And, more importantly, should it change our Ethereum price predictions for 2018?